 SingleStore has great elasticity.
 You can add leaf nodes and rebalance data partitions across them online.
 A limit to our elasticity occurs once we get down to having one database partition per leaf node, and then you can’t subdivide further, so adding nodes and rebalancing is no longer effective.
-Prior to SingleStoreDB On-Premises 7.1, increasing the number of partitions in a database required creating a new database with more partitions, and then copying the data over to it from the original database.
+Prior to SingleStoreDB Self-Managed 7.1, increasing the number of partitions in a database required creating a new database with more partitions, and then copying the data over to it from the original database.
 This could be labor-intensive.

-In SingleStoreDB On-Premises 7.1, we automate the partition split process.
+In SingleStoreDB Self-Managed 7.1, we automate the partition split process.
 This is done through a new version of the backup command, which splits partitions in two as it creates the backup.
 When you restore the backup, you have the same tables, data, and other objects, but there are twice as many partitions.
 This saves a lot of labor and time compared to the old approach.

 Global Temporary Tables

 SingleStore has supported temporary tables for years.
 The standard temporary tables are local to a session.
 Two different sessions could use the same temporary table name, and there would be two different tables.
-Global temporary tables, on the other hand, which are new in SingleStoreDB On-Premises 7.1, can be shared across sessions.
+Global temporary tables, on the other hand, which are new in SingleStoreDB Self-Managed 7.1, can be shared across sessions.
 These are in-memory rowstore tables that are non-logged, so they are great for inserting bursts of data with no I/O impact.
 Depending on your hardware, but especially if it uses a regular hard disk drive for the log, the new global temporary tables may triple the speed of burst inserts.